-Landsat-5 and ResourceSat-1 of 0.99 for every band, with differences in reflectance across all bands of approximately 13%.
-The techniques described in this paper used readily accessible spatial and statistical tools to derive an effective intercalibration equation that is easily repeated and does not require field spectroradiometer data (Steven et al., 2003).
-It is important to understand that the specific equation reported in this paper represents a robust intercalibration applicable to one specific study area, and that the intercalibration process will need to be repeated for each new AOI.
+This study demonstrated the ability to develop effective intercalibrations between Landsat-5 and ResourceSat-1 over large heterogeneous regions using imagery acquired over a 17 day interval.
+This study builds upon and broadens the application of other studies that derived intercalibrations under more homogeneous conditions.
+For instance, Chander et al. (2008) used near simultaneous image pairs to compare the average of paired homogeneous areas and reported R values between Landsat-5 and ResourceSat-1 of 0.99 for every band, with differences in reflectance across all bands of approximately 13%.
+The techniques described in this paper use only simple spatial and statistical tools to derive an effective intercalibration equation that is easily repeated and does not require field spectroradiometer data (Steven et al., 2003).

 Co-registration errors may lead to erroneous intercalibration of the imagery.
-Weber et al. (2008) highlight the importance of considering co-registration and independent verification of co-registration error performed in this study revealed the RMSE for 2005, 2006, and 2007 were 6.99, 10.62, and 10.10 m respectively.
-The weighted mean RMSE was 8.67.
-Consequently, it is highly probable that the pixel values used this study were extracted from pixels representing the same land features and locations on the Earth's surface as the observed RMSE values imply precise co-registration between Landsat-5 and ResourceSat-1 image pairs.
+Weber et al. (2008) highlight the importance of considering co-registration and independent verification of co-registration error performed in this study revealed the RMSE for 2005, 2006, and 2007 were 6.99, 10.62, and 10.10 m respectively, The weighted mean RMSE was 8.67.
+Consequently, it is highly probable that the pixel values used this study were extracted from pixels representing the same land features and locations on the earth's surface as the observed RMSE values imply precise co-registration between Landsat-5 and ResourceSat-1 image pairs.